 Lots of people say, ‘Just let me know what I can do.’
 While they mean well, most of us (myself included) have a hard time asking for help.
 There are dinners to organize, carpools to arrange, and shopping to do, so it’s helpful if friends take charge of a specific task.

 3. Provide a bit of pampering

 While in the hospital, my girlfriends brought me a gift bag filled with scented lotion, fluffy socks, disposable toothbrushes, lip balm, and more.
 While one friend brushed my hair, another massaged my hands and feet with the lotion and painted my nails.
 It really is true that when you look good, you feel better.
 Bringing that little bit of comfort and femininity to the hospital really raised my spirits.

-Most people never think of the financial strain a cancer diagnosis brings.
-That said, GoFundMe is a great way of helping a friend with cancer because it lessens the financial and emotional burden the disease often causes.
+My friends sent out mass emails and posted on social media to educate people about their goal.
+I was beyond touched by the outpouring of support I received.
+GoFundMe is a great way of helping a friend with cancer because it lessens the financial and emotional burden the disease often causes.
 I am grateful beyond words for the generosity I was shown, and I hope I can one day return the favor.

 5. Get creative with how you rally support

 My friends made the effort creative by doing things like asking people to skip their daily cup of Starbucks and donate that money to my GoFundMe instead.
 Every dollar adds up.
 Even if friends or family can’t donate money, people can log on, give a “hug,” and share supporting thoughts.
 Whether you provide comfort in the hospital, monetary support, or something else, the main thing is to support your friend.